 There is no justification for bullying.
 However, understanding this harmful behavior may help victims of the bully cope with it more effectively, realizing that it has much more to do with the bully’s own unresolved personal issues and social skills than anything they might have done to cause it.

 What Drives Bullies?

-In society, there are a variety of factors which drive bullies.
+In society, there are a variety of factors that drive bullies.
 Despite the toxicity of this behavior, understanding its psychology is key to making further strides against bullying.
-Everything happens for a reason, regardless of how terrible their behavior might be.
+People usually become bullies for a reason, regardless of how terrible their behavior might be.
 Below are some of the potential root causes of bullying.

 Desire For Power

 We live in a world where an emphasis is placed on power and getting as much of it as possible.
 Unfortunately, there are many individuals who internalize this and believe that using aggressive behavior to knock other people down is the most effective way to build themselves up.
 This is especially common when students are targeted in school bullying or in various social circles involving peers.